ros-realtime/roscon-2023-realtime-workshop/README.md

 The exact version of Docker may be different than the above output.

+You must also install Docker such that you can manage docker without root.
+[See the instruction here for details](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 [docker-install]: https://docs.docker.com/engine/install/ubuntu/

 ### Getting the image BEFORE the workshop